loogatee/dp/content/post/post_002/Posting_CompOSXinu.md

 ---

-Back in the day I ported xinu to and i960CA processor.
+Back in the day I ported xinu to an i960CA processor.
 This is a posting I made to comp.os.xinu describing the port.
 <br>
 If you have access to Google Groups, the original post